-The family will be required to complete Monthly Budget forms and a Zero Income certification statement.
+The family will be required to complete Monthly Budget forms and a Zero Income certification statement, notarization is not required.

-Families claiming to have no income will be required to provide verification that they are not receiving any income from sources such as unemployment benefits, CalWORKs, etc.
+Families claiming to have no income may be required to provide verification that they are not receiving any income from sources such as unemployment benefits, CalWORKs, etc.